labex-labs/open-source-labs/git/30-seconds-of-git/lab-view-commits-by-author/step1.md

 git log --author="huhuhang"
 ```

-This will output a list of all commits made by "huhuhang" in the repository, along with information about the commit message, date, and other details.
+This will output a list of all commits made by "huhuhang" in the repository, along with information about the commit message, date, and other details:

 ```shell
 commit d22f46ba8c2d4e07d773c5126e9c803933eb5898 (HEAD -> master, origin/